 Gender and risky behavior

-In table 3, there is significant effect between gender and risky behavior: Lower levels of risky behavior were reported by the female group (sig = .005).
+In Table 3, there is significant correlation between gender and risky behavior.
+Lower levels of risky behavior were reported by the female group (sig = .005).

 Age and risky behavior

-There is a correlation between age and risky behavior: there are lower levels of risky behavior as the subjects get older.
+There is a correlation between age and risky behavior.
+There are lower levels of risky behavior as the subjects get older.
 This correlation is not significant.

 ADHD and risky behavior

-As expected, there is a significant correlation between ADHD symptoms and risky behavior (sig = .000), Adults with high level of ADHD symptoms performing more risky behaviors than adults with low level of ADHD symptoms.
+As expected, there is a significant correlation between ADHD symptoms and risky behavior (sig = .000).
+Adults with high levels of ADHD symptoms engage in more risky behaviors than adults with low levels of ADHD symptoms.

-In addition, there is non-significant correlation between ADHD symptoms of the subjects and the risky behaviors levels of their peers (sig = .061) and the subject’s perceived degree of the surroundings’ tolerance (sig = .052).
-Adults with higher level of ADHD symptoms report about higher levels of their peer’s risky behavior, and about higher degree of the surroundings’ tolerance for risky behavior.
+In addition, there is a non-significant correlation between the ADHD symptoms of the subjects, the risky behaviors levels of their peers (sig = .061), and the subject’s perceived degree of tolerance in their social context (sig = .052).
+Adults with higher levels of ADHD symptoms report higher levels of risky behavior in their peers and higher levels of tolerance for risky behavior in their social context.

 Table 3: Correlation